5 Reasons Why Client Reporting is Crucial for a Managed Service Provider

 Regular client reports are also an excellent opportunity to educate your clients about what it takes to ensure that their IT services are always up and running.
-Explain to them the different key performance metrics and how it can affect the performance of the entire IT infrastructure.
+Explain to them the different key performance metrics and how they can affect the performance of the entire IT infrastructure MSP.

 This way, your client will have a deeper appreciation of the work you do because they understand what they are looking at when they look at the reports you send in.

 It is really where regular client reporting comes in.
 By having concrete KPIs that both you and your client have agreed to, the client reports will show if the metrics are met or not objectively system.

 Client reports are a data-driven overview of the status of the network and other IT services of the client.
 If something goes wrong, you and the client can backtrack to the source of the problem.
 From there, you can determine if there were shortcomings or negligence on your part, or if you have taken the necessary steps to prevent future troubles.

 - It Establishes Trust

 As a managed service provider, your business is built on trust.
 After all, private companies are entrusting their network, systems, applications, software, and data to you even if you are not part of their business.
 As far as they are concerned, you are just a vendor.
 A vendor who has power over their IT assets.

 It is a scary power to wield.
 That is why earning your client’s trust is important.
 You have to show that you only have their best interest in mind.